erinjordan24/relax/README.md

-# Relax: UPDATED by Erin Jordan
+# Relax: UPDATED by Shane Demskie

 Relax is a Free (as in speech and beer) clone of [Noisli](http://noisli.com).

 To use it, you have several options:

-* Go to [the associated Github page](http://brunobord.github.io/relax/) for this project.
+* Go to [the associated Github page](https://github.com/demsks/relax) for this project.
 * put these files and static resources somewhere on a web server.
 It can be local or remote.

 Browse the single ``index.html`` page using a modern browser.